spectrum-health-systems/AbatabLieutenant/README.md

 # Additional information

-Abatab Lieutenant is developed by [A Pretty Cool Program](APrettyCoolProgramUrl).
+Abatab Lieutenant is developed by [A Pretty Cool Program][APrettyCoolProgramUrl].

 ***